olus2000/concat-evaluator/README.rst

 does, especially if it uses few words and many operators.
 You can put text in parenthesis to help anyone who reads it understand its purpose.
 Comments can be nested in one another and span multiple lines, but both parenthesis must be separated from surrounding text with spaces!
-You can use comments in word definitions and in the main expression.
+You can use comments in word and number definitions and in the main expression.

 The stack